-We are so fortunate to be named a finalist for Interior Design Magazine’s Best Of Year Award.
-Huge shout out thanks to our amazing designers at Parts And Labor Design.
+We are honored to be named a finalist for Interior Design Magazine’s Best Of Year Award.
+Tremendous thank you to our amazing designer partner and friends Parts And Labor Design.

 Hyundai Card Studio Black is located in Seoul, South Korea and designed by the Gensler, an integrated architecture, design, planning and consulting firm—5000+ professionals networked across 44 offices—providing global reach with local touch.